ovie-daveth/Auth_for_beginners_rest_api/README.md

 # MernAuthCrud

-## A Mern PROJECT TO TEST my MERN STACK sills
+## A Mern PROJECT to test my MERN stack skills

 No much consideration for stying, just focus on backend